awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 ]
 ```

-This final example shows only the `InstanceId` for any unhealthy instances in the specified AutoScaling Group\.
+This following example shows only the `InstanceId` for any unhealthy instances in the specified AutoScaling Group\.

 ```
 $ aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name My-AutoScaling-Group-Name --output text\